-- (1) This clause sets out some minimum requirements that are to apply in relation to the terms and conditions of market retail contracts. - (2) A retailer must set out in a market retail contract with a small customer all tariffs and charges payable by the customer. - (3) The retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer. - (4) The notice must be given as soon as practicable, and otherwise no later than the customer's next bill.
+- (1) This clause sets out some minimum requirements that are to apply in relation to the terms and conditions of market retail contracts. - (2) A retailer must set out in a market retail contract with a small customer all tariffs and charges payable by the customer. - (3) The retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer. - (4) The notice must be given as soon as practicable, and in any event, in the case of customers with smart meters, 20 business days prior to the variation, and otherwise no later than the customer's next bill. - (5) The retailer must set out in the market retail contract the obligations with regard to notice that the retailer must comply with where the tariffs and charges are to be varied.

-- (5) The retailer must set out in the market retail contract the obligations with regard to notice that the retailer must comply with where the tariffs and charges are to be varied. - (6) Any variation of the terms and conditions of a market retail contract must not be inconsistent with the requirements of this Code in relation to the variation of market retail contracts.
+(6) Any variation of the terms and conditions of a market retail contract must not be inconsistent with the requirements of this Code in relation to the variation of market retail contracts.